St Luke’s Outpatients

 Occasionally, you may find a student present in your clinic room, as they often shadow doctors and nurses as part of their training.
 We would like to emphasise that our staff are happy to ask the student not to attend your consultation if you would prefer them not to.

-St Luke’s is a research active Cancer Centre and has a number of research projects on offer for our patients.
+The Cancer Centre is a research active and has a number of research projects on offer for our patients.
 Therefore, at your consultation, your consultant may invite you to participate in a research study.

 What happens after your consultation will depend on your personal management plan that your doctor will put together with you towards the end of your appointment.